 - Keep awareness on the breath.
 When the mind interrupts, simply notice and gently return to the breath.

 - Feel the connection of your hands to your legs, and of your feet or legs to the surface you are sitting on.

 - See if you can identify where in the body you are feeling the emotion and bring your awareness there.

 - See if there are any colors, textures, shapes or anything else associated with the emotion in this part of your body.
 Imagine you are painting a picture of it.

 - Stay with your slow breaths and with your experience for at least a few more rounds of breath.

 - Return to your breath, your feet on the floor and open your eyes or lift your gaze.

 If you are experiencing emotional eating during hard emotional times, remember it is an entirely natural way of coping and you are certainly not alone.
 The key is having more options of coping tools and that you are in the driver’s seat, deciding which exit to take when a storm comes through.

 Caroline L. Young, MS, RD, LD, RYT, is a nutrition coach, yoga teacher and freelance journalist.
-Caroline is owner and founder of Whole Self Nutrition (WSN), LLC, which provides online nutrition therapy and coaching for people struggling with disordered eating, eating disorders, or chronic dieting, and people who want to develop healthier relationships to food, body and exercise.
+Caroline is the owner and founder of Whole Self Nutrition (WSN), LLC, which provides online nutrition therapy and coaching for people struggling with disordered eating, eating disorders, or chronic dieting, and people who want to develop healthier relationships to food, body and exercise.
 Within WSN, Caroline provides online public and private online yoga groups, and media services including writing and webinars.
-WSN's mission is to help people feel at ease in their skin and empowered around food, and live in alignment with their values.
+WSN's mission is to help people feel at ease in their skin and empowered around food and live in alignment with their values.